maliMirkec/personal-website/site/side-projects/ui-dev-mentoring/reads/single.md

 layout: reads-single
 title: UI Dev Newsletter
 navTitle: Reads
-old_description: UI Dev Newsletter is a hand-curated list of articles, tutorials, and tools related to User Interface development delivered to your inbox every two weeks.
+descriptionAlt: UI Dev Newsletter is a hand-curated list of articles, tutorials, and tools related to User Interface development delivered to your inbox every two weeks.
 descriptionPrefix: "This week in UI Dev Newsletter read about:"
 descriptionPrefixAlt: "UI Dev Newsletter is a hand-curated list of articles, tutorials, and tools related to User Interface development.
 Read the issue"
 tagline: